 2. Comb it, Oil it, & Blow Dry it

-- After hopping out of the shower, gently dampen the beard with a towel, and while it’s still somewhat moist, grab your trusted beard comb, some beard oil, and a blow dryer.
+- After hopping out of the shower, gently dampen the beard with a towel, and while it’s still somewhat moist, grab your trusted beard comb, some beard oil, and a blow dryer for beards.

 - Start by applying a small amount of beard oil to the mane to seal in some of the moisture.